dwdkls/pizzamvc/README.md

 Pizza MVC solves simply problems in simple way but doesn't forbid you from doing anything more sophisticated.
 All default operations can be overriden, services can do much more than only CRUD operations, and of course you can call your custom logic from any part of application.
-You also can combine Pizza with DDD if you need.
+You also can combine Pizza with DDD if you want to.

 ## How to use it